rd003/BookShoppingCart-Mvc/README.md

 ### 2. Manually setup every thing (Recommended for developers)

 Make sure:
-- Dotnet sdk 9.0 or VisualStudio is installed in your machine
+- Either Dotnet sdk 10.0 or VisualStudio 2026 pre-installed in your machine
-- Sql server is installed or spun up in docker container
+- pre-installed Sql server 2022+ or spun up it in docker container

 Now, you can follow these steps: